Have you ever heard briskets labelled as “left handed” or “right handed”?

 - If you find yourself struggling to overcome the brisket stall, then don’t hesitate to resort to the Texas Crutch method.
 The layer of aluminum foil keeps any moisture from evaporating off.
 Hence, you’ll be able to trap that heat in for faster brisket cooks.

-- And lastly, never forget to rest the brisket in aluminum foil for at least half an hour at the end of your cook!
+- And lastly, never forget to rest the brisket in a cooler for at least half an hour at the end of your cook!

 And that’s all there is to it!